analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_capture_and_dmm.rst

 larger data buffer size in the firmware.
 By enabling SDRAM in the SDP-K1 targetted Mbed firmware (app_config.h file), the data buffer size can be increased to 16Mbytes.

+The Nucleo-H563 does not have an SDRAM supported.
+Hence, the data buffer size is limited to the buffer provided in the firmware.

 .. code-block:: C

     /* Enable/Disable the use of SDRAM for ADC data capture buffer */